sublimino/kubernetes-scenarios/getting-started-with-kubeadm/step1.md

 `kubeadm init --token=102952.1a7dd4cc8d1f4cc5`{{execute HOST1}}

 In production, it's recommend to exclude the token causing kubeadm to generate one on your behalf.

+## n.b.

+You may want to update to the latest patch release:

+`apt-get update && apt-get install -y kubelet kubeadm kubectl`{{execute HOST1}}